aplteam/Cider/mkdocs/docs/user-commands.md

 ## :fontawesome-solid-terminal: Add Tatin dependencies

-_Add one or more Tatin packages as dependencies_

 ]CIDER.AddTatinDependency pkglist [project]
 {: .syntax}

-Where

--   `pkglist` is a comma-separated list of Tatin packages to be installed
+Where `pkglist` is a comma-separated list of Tatin packages to be installed, Cider registers the listed dependencies in the project.
--   `project` (optional) is an alias or project path

-Cider registers the listed dependencies in the project.

 If you omit `project` Cider uses the one open project or, if you have more than one open, asks you which.